 The BAC was a state-wide specialist multidisciplinary assessment, and integrated treatment and rehabilitation program delivered at The Park Centre for Mental Health (TPCMH) at Wacol.
-The service was an Adolescent Extended Treatment and Rehabilitation Service for adolescents between 13 and 17 years of age with severe, persistent mental illness.
-The service also offered an adolescent Day Program for BAC consumers and non-BAC consumers of West Moreton Hospital and Health Service (HHS).
+The service was an Adolescent Extended Treatment and Rehabilitation Service.
+The service was for adolescents between 13 and 17 years of age with severe, persistent mental illness.
+This service also offered an adolescent Day Program for BAC consumers and non-BAC consumers of West Moreton Hospital and Health Service.

 The BAC ceased operation in January 2014 due to a number of factors.
 This included the building not meeting occupational health and safety standards, and the model of care no longer meeting contemporary evidence based standards.
 In addition, closure of BAC was earmarked under the Queensland Plan for Mental Health 2007-2017, as the grounds of TPCMH were to be transitioned to a forensic only campus.
-Further to this, in its final year of operation, the occupancy rate was 43 percent (utilisation of less than half of its 15 beds).
+Further to this, in its final year of operation the occupancy rate was 43 percent (utilisation of less than half of its 15 beds).

-Prior to decommissioning of the BAC, a 15 bed adolescent extended treatment facility located at Redlands within the Metro South HHS was proposed as part of stage 1 of the implementation of the Queensland Plan for Mental Health 2007-2017.
-[This project encountered multiple delays, a significant budget over-run and an unresolved environmental barrier].
+Prior to decommissioning of the BAC, a 15 bed adolescent extended treatment facility located at Redlands within the Metro South HHS was proposed.
+This project encountered multiple delays, a significant budget over-run and an unresolved environmental barrier.
 Sector advice at the time recommended a review of this clinical service model with the Redlands planning ceasing in August 2012.